aro-network/aro-docs/docs/user-guides/run-node.md

 ### How Do I Manage My ARO Nodes?

-The [Dashboard](https://devnet-dashboard.ARO.network/?mode=devnet&tab=nodes) (currently for Devnet) is your all-in-one platform for managing Edge Nodes and tracking rewards.
+The [Dashboard](https://dashboard.ARO.network) (currently for Previewnet phase) is your all-in-one platform for managing Edge Nodes and tracking rewards.

 By creating an **ARO Account**, you can log in anytime, anywhere to manage your Edge Nodes and rewards.